Dianadotdotdot/Adv_Prototyping/Final/README.md

 ## Introduction

-Provide a description of your initial project idea and include images of the concept sketches that you created in Part 1 of this assignment.
-Explain the reasoning behind your final choice of the project concept, whether it’s based on one of the initial sketches, or a departure from the original idea.

-## Implementation

-The concept is an educational interactive board, presenting people "morie effect" There are 3 transparent paper with patterns, together, they created this illution.
+The concept is an educational interactive board, presenting people "morie effect" There are 3 pieces of transparent paper with patterns, together, they created this illusion.
+I was facinated by this illution so I decide to create a prototype around this topic.
 ![Example.jpeg
 ](https://github.com/Dianadotdotdot/Adv_Prototyping/blob/main/Final/Concept%20-%2001.mp4)

+## Implementation

 Here is the initial sketch:
-![Example.jpeg
+![Sketch.jpeg
 ](https://github.com/Dianadotdotdot/Adv_Prototyping/blob/main/Final/Design.png)

+The 2 180 servo will be connected to the 2 angle unit, controlling the rotating degree.
+The 360 servo will be connected to adafruit through wifi, and the rotation speed can be adjusted on a phone slider.

 ### Hardware